NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Spell Effects/Spell Effect_ Element Embodied (Fire).md

 You also gain specific abilities based on the type of elemental you choose:

 *   **Fire Elemental** 50 feet; immunity to fire; weakness to cold 10;

     *   **Intense Heat** (aura, fire) 30 feet.
 A creature that enters the aura or starts its turn in the aura takes 5d6 fire damage with a Reflex check save against your spell DC.
 A creature can take damage from the aura only once per round;
     *   **Melee** `pf2:1` tendril (reach 25 feet), **Damage** 3d10+12 fire plus 2d6 persistent fire;
     *   **Ranged** `pf2:1` fire mote (range increment 60 feet), **Damage** 4d8+6 bludgeoning.

-*Source: Pathfinder Secrets of Magic*
+*Source: Pathfinder Rage of Elements*
 *OGL*